syg/standard-library-task-group/README.md

 - Shall **not** have an editor, as it does not produce a new spec.
 - Same IPR policy as TC39 plenary.
 - Consensus-driven.
-- Have the ability to grant Stage 1 to library proposals.
-That is, to generally act as a first filter for library proposals.
 - Be responsible for producing and reporting recommendations to TC39 on the development and stage advancement of library proposals.
 SLTG recommendations to TC39 are to be based on internal consensus from attendees of the meeting.
 TC39 decisions do not require prior recommendations from SLTG, and TC39 may choose to not adopt an SLTG recommendation.

 ## Participation